Islam in Switzerland: Demographics

 Geneva is the only non-German-speaking canton where the Muslim population (6.24%) is slightly above the average (5.40%).
 Another remarkable demographic feature in comparison to other European countries is the relatively equal distribution throughout the country (compare Islam in the United Kingdom).
 No administrative unit has more than 8.55% of Muslim population, and no town or village more than 16.8%.
 The lowest percentage of Muslims in a canton is 1.82% (the Italian-speaking Ticino).

-88.3% of Muslims in Switzerland are of foreign background (56.4% from former Yugoslavia, mostly Bosniaks, and Albanians from Kosovo), 20.2% from Turkey and 6% from Africa (3.4% from North Africa).
-10,000 of the 400,000 Muslims are believed be converts.
+88.3% of Muslims in Switzerland are of immigrant background, 56.4% from former Yugoslavia (mostly Bosniaks, and Albanians from Kosovo), 20.2% from Turkey and 6% from Africa (3.4% from North Africa).
+10,000 of the 400,000 Muslims are believed to be native Swiss converts.